sitemap

 Satoshi ObaSatoshi Oba - guitar

 Satoshi Oba was born in Kawasaki, Japan.
 He accomplished his study with a concert exam at Prof. Hempel in Hamburg.
 Being a prize winner of several international guitar-competitions, he makes his appearance in many different countries of Europe as well as Japan.
-He is a regular guest interpreter in South America, Denmark and Yugoslavia.
+He is a regular guest interpreter in South America, Denmark and former Yugoslavia.
 Radio- and TV-productions in many European countries.

 Satoshi Oba 's career is influenced by the intensive cooperation with composers of contemporary music.